Embrace Differences, Enhance Well-Being

 Therapy for Neurodivergent Adults

-Increasing self-worth and self-esteem
+• Increasing self-worth and confidence

 How I got into this work:

 I first started working with neurodivergent children when I was in high school.
 I volunteered at a program for children with special needs and fell in love with the work.
 During my undergraduate studies at the University of Rochester, I worked as a research assistant on two different studies for autistic children; one that focused on sensory experiences and another that focused on behavioral interventions.
 I loved having the opportunity to interact with these children and their families.
 When I went to graduate school, I worked for Trellis Services in Maryland, where I worked one-on-one with an autistic boy in his home, supporting him with emotional regulation, social skills, behavior modification, and activities of daily living skills.
 For my clinical internship during my final year of graduate school, I interned at the Adult Autism and Developmental Disorder Clinic at the Johns Hopkins Bayview Medical Center, where I ended up working as a full time employee for a subsequent 5 1/2 years.
 There, I worked with adults who are autistic, have ADHD, Cerebral Palsy, Intellectual Disability, Downs Syndrome, and rare genetic disorders.
 A great deal of the therapeutic work involved treating the co-occurrence of these diagnoses with other mental health challenges.
-In my private practice, I see a lot of adults who come to work with me after first receiving a diagnosis of autism or ADHD in adulthood.
-I am currently in the process of becoming an ADHD Clinical Services Provider.
+In my private practice, I see a lot of adults who come to work with me after first receiving a diagnosis of autism or ADHD in adulthood, and I have achieved official certification as an ADHD Clinical Services Provider.
 Working with neurodivergent individuals throughout all of these years has been incredibly fulfilling as I help people feel seen and understood for who they truly are, step into their authenticity, and become better equipped at handling the difficulties they face in their inner and outer world.
 I have taken the following trainings:

-ADHD Certification Course: Advanced Strategies to Customize Treatment for Every Client (Ari Tuckman, PsyD, Marcy Caldwell, PsyD, Roberto Olivardia, PhD, Michelle Frank, PsyD, & Lidia Zylowska, MD) (Currently in this training)
+ADHD Certification Course: Advanced Strategies to Customize Treatment for Every Client (Ari Tuckman, PsyD, Marcy Caldwell, PsyD, Roberto Olivardia, PhD, Michelle Frank, PsyD, & Lidia Zylowska, MD)

 Changing the ADHD Brain: Moving Beyond Medication (David Nowell, Ph.D.)